 Provision and Use of the Platform and Transaction Processing Services.

 Authorization to Use the Platform.
-Subject to the terms of this Agreement, Spreedly authorizes Customer, during the Term and on a non-exclusive and non-transferable (except as permitted in Section 14.5) basis, to access and use (and for the avoidance of doubt, permit Customer Designated Affiliate to access and use the Platform solely for the Permitted Use.
+Subject to the terms of this Agreement, Spreedly authorizes Customer, during the Term and on a non-exclusive and non-transferable (except as permitted in Section 14.5) basis, to access and use (and for the avoidance of doubt, permit Customer Designated Affiliate to access and use subject to Section 2.1.1. below) the Platform solely for the Permitted Use.
 Customer acknowledges and agrees that Spreedly is not a payment gateway or merchant account provider and Spreedly does not assume any direct or indirect liability or responsibility for Customer’s agreements with payment gateways or merchant account providers supported on the Platform.
 However, Spreedly does provide Transaction Processing Service in its own right which provides transaction routing functionality which allows Customer to be connected with its third party gateway providers/merchant account providers

+Customer Designated Affiliates may enter into an Order Form for any Spreedly services to be performed on behalf of a Customer Designated Affiliate or share all or any part of this Agreement and any Confidential Information disclosed hereunder with Customer Designated Affiliate provided that Customer remains ultimately responsible for any obligation, financial or otherwise, of any such Customer Designated Affiliate. who has not entered into an Affiliate Acknowledgement and Agreement (defined below).

+Any Customer Designated Affiliate will have the option with Spreedly’s consent, at any time during the Term of this Agreement, to modify the terms and conditions of this Agreement (as between Service Provider and such Customer Designated Affiliate) by entering into an Affiliate Acknowledgement and Agreement (“Acknowledgement and Agreement”), that is substantially similar to the sample form which is attached hereto as Schedule D, unless otherwise modified by mutual agreement of Customer Designated Affiliate and Spreedly, agreeing to be bound by the terms and conditions of this Agreement only as they relate to each individual Customer Designated Affiliate and the services it purchases hereunder.
+Customer will not be responsible for any obligations, financial or otherwise, of any Customer Designated Affiliate who has entered into an Acknowledgement and Agreement hereunder, and any breach of the Agreement by a Customer Designated Affiliate who has entered into an Acknowledgement and Agreement hereunder will not affect this Agreement with respect to Customer.

 Lawful Use.
 Customer will access and use the Platform solely for lawful purposes and will not use it for any fraudulent, illegal or criminal purposes.
 Customer hereby grants Spreedly authorization to share information with law enforcement about Customer, Customer’s transactions and Customer’s Spreedly account, in each case if Spreedly reasonably suspects that Customer’s use of the Platform has been for an unauthorized, illegal, or criminal purpose.
 Further, Spreedly reserves the right to not store or submit any transaction Customer submits via the Transaction Processing Services that Spreedly believes is in violation of this Agreement or applicable Law or otherwise exposes Spreedly or other Spreedly users to harm, including but not limited to, fraud, illegal, and other criminal acts.
 Spreedly shall notify Customer in writing as soon as possible of any such refusal to store or submit any transaction and the reasons for such refusal (subject to any limitations on disclosing the same under applicable Law).